Scientists Look Ancient Crocodiles In The Mouth And Discover Their ‘Humble Beginnings’

 On top of that, the research, published on June 18 in the journal American Museum Novitates, revealed that these crocodile ancestors had very unusual mouths.

 The observations were made on a shartegosuchid fossil discovered in 2010 by an international research team that was exploring Late Jurassic exposures in Mongolia’s Gobi Desert.
-Among the scientist — Prof. Jonah Choiniere of the South African university, which co-authored the new study together with Ph.D. candidate Kathleen Dollman.
+Among the scientists — Prof. Jonah Choiniere of the South African university, which co-authored the new study together with Ph.D. candidate Kathleen Dollman.

 The fossil, representing only the snout of a shartegosuchid, was unearthed from a rock sample dated back to 160 million years and analyzed at the American Museum of Natural History in New York.